Do you want to be a test knitter?

 • Some garment knitting experience.
 Beginners are welcome but you should have some experience knitting at least a couple of sweaters.

 • Comfortable with the given target deadline.
 Most of my test knits are given 6-8 weeks to complete.
-I completely understand if things come up (so no one should ever stress about it!), but when starting a test knit you should feel comfortable that you can finish the garment in the given timeframe.
+I completely understand if things come up though (as can happen in life!), so no one should ever stress about deadlines when it comes to my test knitting!
+But when starting a test knit you should at least feel comfortable at that time that you can finish the garment in the given timeframe.
+I just ask my testers that if they don’t think they’ll make the deadline after all just to keep me in the loop and let me know.

 • Enjoy providing input.
 As a test/preview knitter, your opinion and experience with my pattern instructions is very important!
 If you stumble in any areas of the pattern, discover any errors or grammatical issues, or feel there are areas that could be written or explained more clearly, I definitely want to know so that I can make the pattern as great as possible.
 I also ask that you provide me with the amount of yardage you used at the end.